 Eighty-nine percent of Janz’s campaign donors were from California.
 But only 42 donors, or just 21 percent of all donors, were from Fresno.

 Only five more donors were from the greater San Joaquin Valley region, leaving the total number of Valley donors at 23 percent of all donors.

 Janz had 68 percent of donors who live in California but not in Fresno.

 California State Treasurer Fiona Ma (D – San Francisco) was Janz’s top funder at the maximum $4,700 contribution.

-Kathleen Murphy, a pediatrician and wife to Rep. TJ Cox (D – Fresno), donated $4,500 while Cordell B. Jelf Jr. of Fresno gave $3,000.
+Kathleen Murphy, a pediatrician and wife of Rep. TJ Cox (D – Fresno), donated $4,500 while Cordell B. Jelf Jr. of Fresno gave $3,000.
 The Fresno-Madera-Tulare-Kings Central Labor Council and Ellen Gavin rounded out Janz’s top donors, donating $2,000 each.

 Balch, COO of the Central Valley Community Foundation, received $31958.10 in contributions from 108 donors.